Kita Ikki and Japanese Fascism

 The third branch is the office of a hereditary monarch, who is the symbolic head of state.
 This office is hereditary because Jiang believes that elected leaders lack cultural legitimacy.
 Jiang proposes that in China’s case, the monarch should be a descendent of Confucius, on account of the House of Kong’s universal prestige.
 While the monarch plays no role in common matters of government, he has supreme authority in transcendent matters of state.
 The monarch has the power to make war and peace, sign legislation into law, appoint civil and military officers, declare emergencies, and pardon criminals.5

 It is quite evident that in Jiang’s proposed model of government, disproportionate power is given to spiritual authorities, and very little is given to popular authorities.
 Not only do spiritual authorities have complete control over the most important branch of government, but also wield significant power in another.
-Meanwhile, the will of the people is only represented in one part of a single branch of government.
-Even cultural authority would have a greater share of power than popular authority.
-Cultural authority is not only represented in parliament, but is also embodied in the monarch.
-It is clear that Jiang held popular authority in very low regard, and thus gave it only token representation in government.
-Jiang’s proposed model is furthermore highly convoluted, with a lack of clear distinction between the three forms of authority.
-Even if one form of authority is to receive a minimal share of power, it would make much more sense to invest each form of authority with its own branch of government: spiritual authority with the combined judicial/supervisory/examination branch, popular authority with the legislative branch, and cultural authority with the quasi-executive branch.
+Meanwhile, popular authority is only represented in one part of a single branch of government.
+Even cultural authority would have a greater share of power, being not only represented in parliament, but also embodied in the monarch.
+Thus, Jiang’s imagined government is one where effective judicial, supervisory, examinatory, and legislative power is concentrated into the hands of a Confucian scholarly elite, with most of the remaining powers in the hands of a hereditary aristocracy.
+The common people receive only a token share of power.
+This system ultimately more closely resembles an idealized version of an old European monarchy than anything modern or anything Chinese.

 1. Qing Jiang et al., “The Way of the Humane Authority,” essay, in A Confucian Constitutional Order: How China’s Ancient Past Can Shape Its Political Future (Princeton: Princeton University Press, 2017), 29–32. []